Spanish

 (4.0 credits)

-Additional SPA courses to a total of 4.0 credits.
-Up to 1.0 cognate credit may be taken in Portuguese.
+Students complete 4.0 credits, of which up to 1.0 cognate credit may be taken in PRT.
 No other cognates are permitted for a Spanish Minor.

 First-Year Foundation Seminars